RomicaSimon/Cypress-Automation/README.md

-# Cypress-Automation
+# Cypress-Automation Project
-Locating and finding elements using Cypress
+Locating and finding elements using CSS Locators in Cypress